Vardhan-225/Amoskys/docs/REPRODUCIBILITY.md

 - Security scanning results are archived
 - Environment configurations are version controlled

-This reproducibility guide ensures that InfraSpectre can be built and deployed consistently across all environments, from development laptops to production clusters.
+This reproducibility guide ensures that Amoskys can be built and deployed consistently across all environments, from development laptops to production clusters.